andrewsor13/challenge1/README.md

 To get the logos i first found the library cheerio, but then decided to use puppeteer, as i found it to be much easier to understand and work with.

+As i was testing i realized that the total download time was between 4 and 6 hours.
+So i decided on improving that.
+Initially i used puppeteer with a for loop.
+In the end i swtiched to using puppeteer-cluster which allowed me to run multiple instances at the same time i also tried Promise.all() but found puppeteer-cluster to be more efficient.

 As for the image comparison, this was a little tricky.
 I first found about resembleJs as a tool, but i later understood that it compares images pixel by pixel and for my task, needing to compare it from a human perspective or at least close to one, i didn't tought it will be a good choice.
 So after a little more research i found about perceptual hash, and that this might be a better choice, due to it's ability to "get the general ideea of the image" (not the best way to explain it) or the image fingerprint.

 As for the websites, i managed to get about 2200 logos from the websites, some of them didn't work or my algorithm was unable to retrive a logo.